-Title of the Course and Course Code Fundamentals of Inorganic Chemistry (CHA4102) Number of Credits: 04 Course Outcome (COs) On completion of the course, the students will be able to: CO1 Outline the concept of symmetry to imagine molecules in three dimension and identify the symmetry elements and symmetry operations and able to pass through the molecule.
-Describe the selection rule and construction of microstate table for various configuration.
+Title of the Number of Course and Fundamentals of Inorganic Chemistry (CHA4102) Credits: 04 Course Code Course Outcome (COs) CO1 On completion of the course, the students will be able to: .
+1 COI Outline the concept of symmetry to imagine molecules in three dimensions and identify the symmetry elements and symmetry operations and be able to pass through the molecule.
+Describe the selection rule and construction of microstate tables for various configurations.
 CO2 Classify the symmetry elements possessed by a molecule and assign it to a point group and determine optical activity and dipole moment.
-Describe the construction of a matrix representation.
+Explain the construction of a matrix representation.
 CO3 Generalise the importance of Orthogonality Theorem and learn the rules for constructing character tables.
 Outline the fundamental requirement for interpretation of electronic spectra of metal compounds for prediction of their properties.
 CO4 Explain molecular structure by the use of character tables and projection operator techniques.
 Identify the factors responsible for different magnetic behaviour of materials.
 CO5 Review the concept of SALC, spectrochemical and Nephelauxetic series.
 Develop the ability to generate a representation of SALC and to reduce it to its irreducible components.
 Evaluate numerical based on crystal field parameters.
 CO6 Specify and correlate the application of symmetry to spectroscopy to find out which modes are IR and Raman active.
 Specify the various Quenching of orbital angular momentum.